amirhRahimi1993/applyche/README_API.md

 ## Notes

 - The API uses the same database connection settings as the existing code
+- Database configuration is flexible and can be changed via `model/server_info.env`
+- Default configuration: PostgreSQL 18 on localhost:5434
 - CORS is enabled for all origins (restrict in production)
 - All endpoints require proper error handling in the client
 - The API follows RESTful conventions